AdguardTeam/AdguardKnowledgeBase/pages/09.browser-extensions/05.integration-mode/docs.en.md

 ## Extension and Program Integration

-If you already use an Adguard app, our browser extension may become a very useful additional tool, which can completely replace the browser-based “Adguard Assistant” module.
+If you already use an AdGuard app, our browser extension may become a very useful additional tool, which can completely replace the browser-based “AdGuard Assistant” module.

-How does Adguard extension work in integration mode with Adguard for Windows or macOS?
+How does AdGuard extension work in integration mode with AdGuard for Windows or macOS?

 *  Extension icon color changes to blue;